Lecrapouille/OffScreenCEF/README.md

 In this screenshot, you can see two browsers: one running YouTube, the second running a PDF (the projection of the mouse to the PDF plan has not been made).

-**Note 1:** The keyboard/mouse event conversion from SDL2/glfw3 to CEF has to be fixed. **Update:** I have a functional keyboard for Godot/CEF and I have to patch this repo for SDL and glfw3 (request me if you needed it urgently).
+**Note 1:** The keyboard/mouse event conversion from SDL2/glfw3 to CEF has to be fixed. **Update:** I have a functional keyboard for Godot/CEF but I have not yet patched this current repo for SDL and glfw3 (request me if you needed it urgently).
+So you can look at this [code](https://github.com/stigmee/gdnative-cef/blob/master/gdcef/src/browser_io.cpp).

 **Note 2:** I find the system not very reactive compared to the official cefsimple example.